LBNL-ETA/pyWinCalc/readme.md

 standard = "standards/W5_NFRC_2003.std" # path to the standard file.
 All other files referenced by the standard file must be in the same directory

+width = 1.0 # width of the glazing system in meters height = 1.0 # height of the glazing system in meters

 solid_layer_1  = "products/CLEAR_6.DAT"
 solid_layer_2  = "products/CLEAR_3.DAT"
 solid_layer_3  = "products/CLEAR_6.DAT"